kayagoban/shadowlands/README.md

 Shadowlands requires a credstick (which some people call a hardware wallet) to function.
 The following hardware has been tested: Ledger Nano S, Ledger Blue, Trezor original and Trezor T.   If you have a local node, you will probably want to run the parity node with ```--no-hardware-wallets``` or your geth node with ```--no-usb``` or else the node may interfere with shadowlands communicating with your hardware.

 Why does shadowlands require a credstick?
 Because it's a basic precaution that everyone needs to take, and there's no excuse not to have one - especially if you're downloading software and running it on your computer, which all of us do.

+## This is a free software project

+Every component of Shadowlands is freely available under the MIT license.
+This is not a not-for-profit project - its only aim is to create a great new way to interact with Ethereum.

 # This is a Proof of Concept release, not production software!